NWA family adopts a highway in memory of their son

 “We had seen the signs in Siloam where we used to live and it was primarily businesses and churches; organizations that were adopting highways and we just wanted to adopt a section in memory of our son,” Tammy said.

-According to ARDOT’s Executive Assistant Public Information Officer the Arkansas Department of Transportation says it spends almost five million dollars each year picking up trash.
+According to ARDOT’s Executive Assistant Public Information Officer the Arkansas Department of Transportation says it spends almost $5 million each year picking up trash.

 “Even with that many volunteers, ARDOT still spends an average of $5 million each year picking up trash,” Holly Butler said.

-The Beever’s said by adopting this highway and picking up litter it reflects the selfless person Ryke was.
+The Beever’s said adopting this highway and picking up litter reflects the selfless person Ryke was.

 Bill continues to say he doesn’t want Ryke to be remembered for how he died but for who he was in life.